stnava/symlrExamples/README.md

 This 2-view genotype-phenotype example shows how a low-dimensional model may be learned from high-dimensional data to predict an outcome in a testing set.
+We demonstrate how to select from multiple initializations and the difference between regression and CCA energies.

 ```
 rmarkdown::render("simlr_BGLR_mouse2.Rmd")